October 06, 2020 • 5 min read

 Minimum viable projects afford the flexibility to get a mine up and running and learn lessons from the first stage before committing to anything larger.
 But what happens when conditions warrant an increase in production?

-“You may be better off developing three expansions over the life of your project.
-Or, if the market changes in unexpected ways, you might be better off delaying the expansion.”
+Miners may be better off developing three expansions over the life of the project.
+Or, if the market changes in unexpected ways, it may be better to delay the expansion.

 However, scalability doesn’t necessarily mean a slower project.
 If anything, it accelerates the development schedule.